-The Board has established four standing committees: the Audit Committee, the Nominating and Corporate Governance Committee, the Safety, Environment and Health Committee, and the Talent and Compensation Committee, each of which consists solely of independent directors.
+The Board has established four standing committees: the Audit Committee, the Nominating and Corporate Governance Committee, the Safety, Environment and Health Committee, and the Talent and Compensation Committee.
+Each of the committees, except for the Safety, Environment and Health Committee, is composed solely of independent directors.
 Each committee has adopted a written charter, meets periodically throughout the year, reports its actions and recommendations to the Board, receives reports from senior management, annually evaluates its performance and has the authority to retain outside advisors in its discretion.
 The primary responsibilities of each committee are summarized in the charts below and set forth in more detail in each committee's written charter, which can be found in the corporate governance section on our website at www.rclcorporate.com/investors.
 In addition to these committees, the Board, from time to time, authorizes additional Board committees to assist the Board in executing its responsibilities.

-Members: Responsibilities: William L. Kimsey (Chair) Stephen R. Howe, Jr. Maritza G. Montiel Vagn O. Sørensen Bernt Reitan Oversight of the integrity of our financial statements the qualifications and independence of our principal independent auditor the performance of our internal audit function and principal independent auditor our compliance with the legal and regulatory requirements in connection with the foregoing • Review of and discussions with management and the principal independent auditor regarding the annual audited and quarterly financial statements of the Company and related disclosures • Preparation of Report of the Audit Committee (page 56) Meetings Held During 2018: 18 Independence and Financial Expertise: The Board has determined that each member of the Audit Committee is independent within the meaning of the NYSE and SEC standards or independence for directors and audit committee members • The Board has concluded that Mr. Howe, Mr. Kimsey, Ms. Montiel and Mr. Sørensen each qualifies as an "audit committee financial expert" within the meaning of SEC rules

-Mr. Reitan will no longer serve on the Audit Committee following the expiration of his director term, which will occur on the date of the Annual Meeting.

-Nominating and Corporate Governance Committee

-Members: Thomas J. Pritzker (Chair) Responsibilities: • Identification of individuals qualified to become Board members John F. Brock William L. Kimsey Recommendation to the Board of director nominees Eyal M. Ofer • Recommendation to the Board of corporate governance principles Arne Alexander Wilhelmsen Recommendation to the Board of Board committee nominees • Recommendation to the Board of Board committee structure, operations and Board reporting Oversee evaluation of Board and management performance Meetings Held During 2018: 3 Independence: The Board has determined that each member of the Nominating and Corporate Governance Committee is independent within the meaning of the NYSE standards of independence for directors
+Members: Responsibilities: William L. Kimsey (Chair) • Oversight of Stephen R. Howe, Jr. • the integrity of our financial statements Maritza G. Montiel • the qualifications and independence of our principal independen Vagn O. Sørensen auditor \circ the performance of our internal audit function and principa independent auditor o our compliance with the legal and regulatory requirements in connection with the foregoing • Review of and discussions with management and the principal independent auditor regarding the annual audited and quarterly financial statements of the Company and related disclosures • Discuss with management the guidelines and policies by which management assesses and manages the Company's exposure to risk including a discussion of the Company's major enterprise risk exposures and the steps management has taken to monitor and mitigate such and the steps management has taken to monitor and mitigate such exposures • Preparation of Report of the Audit Committee (page 56) Meetings Held During Independence and Financial Expertise: 2019: 9 • The Board has determined that each member of the Audit Committee is independent within the meaning of the NYSE and SEC standards of independence for directors and audit committee members • The Board has concluded that Mr. Howe, Mr. Kimsey, Ms. Montiel and Mr. Sørensen each qualifies as an "audit committee financial expert" within the meaning of SEC rules The Board has concluded that Ms. Montiel's simultaneous service on four The Board has concluded that Ms. Monther's simulateous service on four public company audit committees would not impair her ability to servic on the Audit Committee ¥ rate Governance Committee Members: Thomas J. Pritzker (Chair) Responsibilities:Identification of individuals qualified to become Board members John F. Brock Recommendation to the Board of director nominees William L. Kimsey • Recommendation to the Board of corporate governance principles Recommendation to the Board of Corporate governance principles Recommendation to the Board of Board committee nominees Recommendation to the Board of Board committee structure, operations and Board reporting · Oversee evaluation of Board and management performance Meetings Held During Independence: 2019: 4 • The Board has determined that each member of the Nominating an Corporate Governance Committee is independent within the meaning of th NYSE standards of independence for directors